ashwin4ever/Tensorflow_Projects/Predict Sound Pressure/README.md

 * Scaled sound pressure level, in decibels.

 **Running the code:**
-* Download the notebook and the dataset *airfoil_self_noise.dat* and run it your local broswer.
+* Download the notebook and the dataset *airfoil_self_noise.dat* and run it in your local broswer.

 **Methods**